dlmanning/gulp-sass/README.md

 #### `onSuccess: callback`

-Pass in your own callback to be called upon successful compilaton by node-sass.
+Pass in your own callback to be called upon successful compilation by node-sass.
 The callback has the form `callback(css)`, and is passed the compiled css as a string.
 Note: This *does not* prevent gulp-sass's default behavior of writing the output css file.

 #### `onError: callback`